mitexleo/fediroma/docs/docs/installation/openbsd_en.md

 #### httpd
 httpd will have three functions:

-  * redirect requests trying to reach the instance over HTTP to the HTTPS URL
+  * Redirect requests trying to reach the instance over HTTP to the HTTPS URL
-  * serve a robots.txt file
+  * Serve a robots.txt file
-  * get Let's Encrypt certificates, with acme-client
+  * Get Let's Encrypt certificates, with acme-client

 Insert the following config in `/etc/httpd.conf`:
 ```